seanpaulconnelly/joskin-view/README.md

 ### Local Setup
 1. Clone the repo
 2. Change the `$siteurl` found in header.php to whatever you're using (for me it's http://localhost:8888/joskin-view)
+3. (to manage SCSS/JS) Create a new [CodeKit](http://incident57.com/codekit/) project or set up ruby to compile it properly
-3. Start local server, open browser, go to URL
+4. Start local server, open browser, go to URL
-4. Done.
+5. Done.

 ### Skin Options
 The wireframe has four different available 'skins' for pre-development presentation.
 This feature should be removed in the finished product.